hugegreenbug/xf86-input-cmt/README.md

 ./configure --prefix=/usr
 make
 make install
 Configuring
 =============
 You will need to copy over the config files for the driver to the appropriate locations.
 The config files are in the xorg-conf directory in this repo.
-For a trackpad, copy over the 40-touchpad-cmt.conf, and a 50-touchpad-cmt file that matches your device to the xorg.conf.d directory for your system (/usr/share/X11/xorg.conf.d on Ubuntu).
-For all mice, copy 20-mouse.conf to /usr/share/X11/xorg.conf.d
+For a trackpad, copy over the 20-mouse.conf, 40-touchpad-cmt.conf, and a 50-touchpad-cmt file that matches your device to the xorg.conf.d directory for your system (/usr/share/X11/xorg.conf.d on Ubuntu Saucy).

 If you use the Ubuntu package, the config files are installed in /usr/share/xf86-input-cmt.